-A Republican Congressman says “bullcrap!” to constituents who remind him they pay his salary.
+A Republican Congressman from Nebraska wants to slash food stamps and refuses to say that Americans are entitled to eat.
+In other words, it’s ok if they starve.
+A Republican candidate for Congress in Montana assaults a reporter but still manages to win a special election.
+Another declares that “nobody dies” for lack of health insurance, and that health care “isn’t a human right.”
+Still another says “bullcrap!” to constituents who remind him they pay his salary.
 Another asserts that Republicans in Congress work for Donald Trump, not constituents or taxpayers.
-A legislator from North Carolina equates Abraham Lincoln with Adolph Hitler.
+And a GOP legislator from North Carolina equates Abraham Lincoln with Adolph Hitler.

 A 30-year-old Democrat and political newcomer wins 48 percent of the vote in a solidly Republican congressional district in suburban Atlanta, and is headed for a run-off with a deeply divided GOP in a special election.
 It’s “the Trump Effect,” according to Fox News.